cmorss/burst-core/README.md

 ##Burst-Core
-A JavaScript Timeline Animation Library
+A Timeline Animation Library for JavaScript<br />

-Copyright F1LT3R © 2010, All Rights Reserved
+Copyright F1LT3R © 2010, All Rights Reserved<br />
 http://creativecommons.org/licenses/by-sa/3.0/
-* * *

 ###What does it do?